nkouagou/nkouagou.github.io/_pages/about.md

 ---
 permalink: /
-title: "Future of Machine Learning"
+title: "Together, Let's Build the Future of Machine Learning"
 excerpt: "About me"
 author_profile: true
 redirect_from: